-Google “software sales interview tips” and you will find a wide range of suggestions.
-Keep in mind that interviewing with a larger company like Hubspot or Salesforce will be different from a small SaaS startup that currently has 3 sales reps.
+Google “software sales interview tips,” and you will find a wide range of suggestions.
+Remember that interviewing with a larger company like Hubspot or Salesforce will be different from a small SaaS startup with 3 sales reps.
 With that noted, we have observed several skills and traits that almost all software companies look for.

 Curiosity.
 This ties in with a question-based, consultative selling approach.
 One of the best ways to display curiosity during an interview is to come prepared with intelligent questions.
-An excellent place to start is Smart Questions to Ask at the End of the Interview.
+Smart Questions to Ask at the End of the Interview is an excellent place to start.
 To clarify, you don’t have to wait until the end of the interview to ask these.
-A well-placed question can transform the interview from a canned question and answer session into a free-flowing conversation that ends with you as their top candidate.
+A well-placed question can transform the interview from a canned question-and-answer session into a free-flowing conversation that ends with you as their top candidate.

 Ethics.
-Beyond the obvious of why ethics matters, the customers of SaaS companies are usually sophisticated.
+Beyond the obvious reason ethics matters, SaaS companies’ customers are usually sophisticated.
 Educated customers hate to be misled and won’t stand for sales games.
-Software sales is not the Boiler Room.
+4

 Resourcefulness.
 We define resourcefulness as the ability to go over, through, or around obstacles.
 If software sales were easy, there wouldn’t be much money in it.
 Since you don’t have experience in software sales, you will have a lot to figure out.
 Come to the interview prepared to share specific examples of how you successfully navigated difficult selling situations where you had to figure things out.